Kenshiro-28/MAGI/README.md

 The main options are:

-TEMPERATURE: model temperature (default: 0.6)
+TEMPERATURE: model temperature (default: 1.0)

 CONTEXT_SIZE: number of tokens in the context window (default: 32768)

 HEARTBEAT_SECONDS: seconds since the last action start before MAGI runs a background thought loop to determine whether further action is required.
 If an action is in progress, the loop is deferred until the action completes. (default: 1800)

 ENABLE_CODE_RUNNER_PLUGIN: enable or disable the Code Runner plugin (default: YES)

+ENABLE_CODEX_PLUGIN: enable or disable the long-term memory Codex (default: YES)

 ENABLE_IMAGE_GENERATION_PLUGIN: enable or disable the image generation plugin (default: YES)